r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      We can also use batch local enviroment variables to scramble syscall's
+      We can also use batch local enviroment variables to scramble the syscall's 'HINT: chose letter as: a e i o u' because they are the most commom ;)

 <br />